Education Affiliates

-Education Affiliates (EA) is an American parent company of for-profit colleges, with its headquarters in Nottingham, Maryland.
+Education Affiliates (EA) is an American parent company of private colleges, with its headquarters in Nottingham, Maryland.
 It has been an investment of JLL Partners since 2004.
 According to D&B Hoovers, EA has annual sales of $202 million.
 Education Affiliates owns approximately 50 campuses and learning centers.

 Education Affiliates' schools include Fortis College and Fortis Institute, ASPE Training, All-State Career School, DriveCo CDL Learning Center, Saint Paul's School of Nursing, Georgia Driving Academy, and the Denver School of Nursing.

 History

 1984-2004 (Origins)

 The Baltimore-based company was first incorporated in 1984 as The Marco Group, Inc. and changed its name to Education Affiliates Inc. in 2004.

 2005-2013 (Growth)

 In November 2004, JLL Partners, a New York-based private equity firm, paid $52 million for Baltimore-based Marco Group, which owned 10 vocational schools.
 In 2005, the Baltimore Business Journal reported on the "buying spree" that Education Affiliates was engaging in, with the financial support of JLL.
 Corinthian Colleges and Career Education Corporation were its larger competitors.